netizener/IBMCourseware-CAD2019/README.md

 # IBMCourseware-CAD2019
-Courseware for my IBM Cloud Application Developer 2019 Mastery Certification Award
+> Courseware for my IBM Cloud Application Developer 2019 Mastery Certification Award
+- Here you can find the courseware for IBM Cloud Application Developer 2019 Certification
+- Check `Releases` tab for leaked slides and courseware archive
+- Uploaded here just for **archival/backup** purposes
+- All Rights Reserved @IBM